Education, English

 Offit is not against the cure or healing of people due to the alternative treatments.
 Rather, he is of the opinion that suffering should not be the reason to abandon science.
 He says that when any treatment or a medicine is not proved to work effectively, its usage must be stopped.
 A theory is discarded when rejected repeatedly.
 On the other hand, natural remedies such as those taken out from foxglove (digitalis) or willow leaves (aspirin), are actually operative, they should be recommended.
 Offit says, “There’s a name for alternative medicines that work, it is called medicine.”

 The book is highly recommendable for those in search of the reality of alternative medicines and treatments.
-Apart from the truth it offers, it also points out the significance to research and examine the reality of things we intake.
+Apart from the truth it offers, it also points out the significance of researching and examining the reality of the things we consume.
 The book serves the purpose of spreading awareness among the people of the society regarding their health and the issues related to it.
-We are always advised to take medicines from the consent of the doctors but the doctors who permit the use of alternative treatments must also provide us with the clinical evidence about those treatments or medicines.
-The book advises that we should not risk our health believing the magic of these alternative medicines.
+We are always advised to take medicines with the consent of the doctors, but the doctors who permit the use of alternative treatments must also provide us with clinical evidence about those treatments or medicines.
+The book advises that we should not risk our health by believing the magic of these alternative medicines.
 Rather, open our eyes to the truth and reality so that we don’t suffer from more health damages.
-The author opens up two ways in front of us to choose.
+The author opens up two ways for us to choose.
 He describes both positive and negative aspects of ingesting alternative medicines and applying alternative techniques.
 It’s now up to the people to decide.

 Works Cited